-In its application documentation, Cameco emphasizes the role of uranium market conditions in the historic, current, and future state of uranium production.
+In its application documentation, Cameco emphasizes the role of uranium market conditions in the historic, current, and future state of production at the Rabbit Lake mine and mill.
 For example, Cameco rests its proposed 20-year licence term partly on that basis that it would allow Cameco to take advantage of the long-term growth in the industry, while maintaining the ability to respond to market conditions as they evolve.
+Cameco would not resume production at Rabbit Lake until market conditions improve.